tbabyuk/dcam-admin-next-demo/README.md

 ## Learning Lessons & Challenges
 ### Working with two databases
 This is one of a few projects where I am making use of two different databases.
 While I could have done the whole app with just a single database (either Firebase or MongoDB), I decided to use two as a challenge to myself and to get experience in case I ever need to deal with two databases in a more complex project.
 Also, Firebase was used only on the front end while I used MongoDB on the back end with the help of Route Handlers, so this added a bit more variety to the project, which I really enjoyed.

+### Database & UI logic
+I enjoyed the challenge of figuring out the logic and information flow between the databases and the UI, for both the Task Manager and the Pay Tracker.
+I think this is probably the most complex part of any application.
+For the Pay Tracker, I considered several ways of getting and displaying data - either getting all of it from the database on one go and storing it in local state or making a database query separately depending on what the user wanted to see.
+I opted for the second option in the end as I thought it was neater and a more suitable method in terms of code.

 ## Summary
 This was a fun app the to make and I am looking forward to adding more features to it as per business requirements!